williamouyang/okta.github.io/_source/_docs/api/resources/social_authentication.md

 **Match against:** The Okta user property against which the IdP username is compared.

-More user profile attributes are available for matching as an Early Access feature.
-To enable more choices, contact Support.
+More user profile attributes are available for matching as an {% api_lifecycle ea %} feature.

 **Account Link Policy:** Determines whether your Application User should be linked to an Okta user.